India's 'get well soon' budget boosts healthcare spending 135%, opens up insurance

 Sitharaman said the foreign direct investment (FDI) cap for the insurance sector would be increased to 74% from the current 49%.

-She also allocated 200 billion rupees ($2.74 billion) to recapitalise state-run banks that are saddled with bad loans and have been a drag on growth.
+She also allocated 200 billion rupees to recapitalise state-run banks that are saddled with bad loans and have been a drag on growth.

-“The indications are that the government is going to do more to promote growth rather than maintaining fiscal discipline,” said Sujan Hajra, chief economist at Anand Rathi Securities in Mumbai.

 Gene Fang, associate managing director, sovereign risk group, Moody’s Investors Service, said the budget announcements did not change the credit rating agency’s stance on India.
 Moody’s rates Indian sovereign debt at “Baa3” - the bottom rung of investment grade ratings - with a “negative” outlook.